hrzil/DICOM-Code-Examples/README.md

 3. Extract the zip CppExampleData archive to the folder next to the examples (so subfolders of the zip merge with the projects folders)

-4. regsvr32 the SDK:
-From a command line with admin rights run the following:

-regsvr32 <...>\MODALIZER-SDK\win32\rzdcx.dll
-regsvr32 <...>\MODALIZER-SDK\x64\rzdcx.dll

-5. Open the solution file CPPRZDCXExamples.sln using Visual Studio (2019) and build it using the default configuration (Debug|Win32).
+4.Open the solution file CPPRZDCXExamples.sln using Visual Studio (2019) and build it using the default configuration (Debug|Win32).

 MODALIZER SDK C# Examples
 =========================